sjasthi/ai-llm-training/prompt_and_context_engineering.md

 ---

-## Questions for Capstone Projects
+## Questions to ask

-As you integrate LLMs into your capstone, consider:
+As you integrate LLMs into your project, consider:

 1. What is the task you're asking the model to perform?
 2. What domain knowledge does the model lack?